mhasan-cmt/Pustok-Online-book-shop/README.md

 1. Attractive User Interface.
 2. Loads Fast.
 3. Easy to navigate.
-4. User can add a book to cart and buy it (MOCK Payment).
+4. Users can add a book to cart and buy it (MOCK Payment).
+5. Has a separate admin app for admin -> 1.
+Admin can add books, category, writer, publisher.

 ## Library Used for Ui
 1. Picasso